Prof. Dr. Marie Schölmerich

 Research area

-At the Schölmerich Lab, we study anaerobic microorganisms that are key players in the capture and conversion of the greenhouse gases carbon dioxide (CO2) and methane (CH4).
+At the Schölmerich Lab, we study anoxic ecosystems and anaerobic microorganisms that are key players in the capture and conversion of the greenhouse gases carbon dioxide (CO2) and methane (CH4).
 These anaerobic bacteria and archaea employ the most ancient CO2 fixation pathway - the Wood-Ljungdahl pathway.

-Marie C. Schölmerich is Assistant Professor of Environmental Microbiology (Tenure Track) at the Institute of Biogeochemistry and Pollutant Dynamics, Department of Environmental Sciences, since 2023.
+Marie C. Schölmerich joined ETH Zürich in August 2023 as a Tenure Track Assistant Professor of Environmental Microbiology at the Institute of Biogeochemistry and Pollutant Dynamics within the Department of Environmental Sciences.

 She was born 1989 in Berlin, Germany.